 This year, we made the big decision to finally visit Africa.
 We had the rare opportunity to muster together 11 days away from the office, take a break from our busy lives, and experience the contradictions that make Africa such an interesting place to explore.
 Our mission: a four-day safari adventure capped off with six days of fun-in-the-sun on the tropical island of Zanzibar.
 This is our story.

-Our journey begins in Tanzania, where we meet our safari guide Michael Shotii.
-Michael runs Nature Experience Safaris and he will be our trusted eyes and ears in the wilderness for the next four days.
+Our journey begins in Tanzania, where we meet our safari guide Michael Shotii who will be our trusted eyes and ears in the wilderness for the next four days (Michael currently works at Rare Africa Travel).
 Landing in the dusty Kilimanjaro Airport is a stark reminder that we ain’t at home anymore, but hopping into Michael’s well-equipped 4X4 makes it very clear – we’re about to embark on a memorable adventure!

 We spend our first night in the African wilderness at Ngorongoro House Farm Lodge, an easy launchpad for our first destination – Serengeti National Park.
 A massive plane stretching from Tanzania to Kenya, Serengeti is home to tens of thousands of wild animals, diverse scenery, and changing landscape.
 Just like the animals which roam its vast expanses in search of food, water, and refuge – Serengeti’s unique advantage is that you too are free to roam pretty much wherever you want.
 There are no trails that you must stick to and it is up to you to use your senses and track the animals.